w3f/polkadot-wiki/docs/general/polkadot-v2.md

   applications.

 Previously, securing a core was a competitive process through an candle auction mechanism.
-With Agile Coretime, there is no need for auctions anymore.
+With [coretime](#agile-coretime-allocation), there is no need for auctions anymore.
 Teams can purchase on-demand coretime or reserve bulk coretime as required.
 This greatly decreases the barrier-to-entry for software tinkerers and parachain teams.

-On top of those main changes, [agile core usage](#agile-core-usage) and [coretime allocation](#agile-coretime-allocation) will allow any application to access Polkadot's computation based on their needs without wasting valuable blockspace.
-[Accords](#xcm-and-accords) will improve cross-chain communication and the security guarantees of XCM messages.
-Finally, Polkadot will scale by moving on-chain logic into its system parachains, allowing it to have more bandwidth for the [parachains protocol](../learn/learn-parachains-protocol.md) and accords.
+Coretime will also allow any application to access Polkadot's computation based on their needs maximizing the use of valuable blockspace.

 ## From Slot Auctions to Coretime Marketplace